issp-center-dev/DCore/doc/tutorial/bethe-t2g/bethe.rst

    $ dcore_check dmft_bethe.ini

-The extension can be pdf, eps, jpg, png, etc.

 ..
 We can find the following standard output.

 ``dcore_check`` program prints the value of the chemical potential at each iteration on the standard output: